ncbi/BAMscale/README.md

 In the [wiki](https://github.com/ncbi/BAMscale/wiki) pages we have more detailed tutorials for creating bigWig files and quantifying peaks

 ## Update
+20200918: We are working on a heatmap plotting script in R to help visualization.
+The script (under development) is available in "R/Plot_heatmap" folder.
+Please use Rstudio or something similar, as you have to set the paths in the script.
+Meanwhile, we will work on developing a simple GUI for this.

 20200423: The full manuscript has been published in [Epigenetics & Chromatin](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/s13072-020-00343-x)